-We would like to invite you to be a part of our future.
-PAR is always interested in ideas for assessment instruments that reflect new research and perspectives.
-Psychological assessment is a rapidly changing field, and, at PAR, we want to provide our Customers with the tools they need to support the important work they do.
-Throughout our history, we have worked with some of the most respected authors in the field, and now we’re working to help build the next great generation of psychological assessment expertise.
+PAR is always interested in ideas for assessment instruments that reflect new research and perspectives, and we invite you to be a part of our future.
+Psychological assessment is a rapidly changing field, and, at PAR, we want to provide our customers with the tools they need to support the important work they do.
+Throughout our history, we have worked with some of the most respected authors in the field, and now we’re working to help build the next generation of psychological assessment expertise.
 Naturally, technology will be a part of that future, and PAR is evaluating the many ways advances in technology can be used to improve the usability, flexibility, efficiency, and effectiveness of our products.

-If you are developing an assessment resource that may be appropriate for PAR, or if you have ideas about enhancements or extensions to current PAR products, please contact us now.
+If you are developing an assessment resource that may be appropriate for PAR, or if you have ideas about enhancements or extensions to current PAR products, please contact us.
 We encourage you to get in touch as early as possible in the development process to discuss your product idea or proposal and to identify the ways we can assist you in shaping your project for greater potential success.
 Authors of testing instruments accepted for publication will receive guidelines for the preparation of files, format, style, and other essential information.
-To help you prepare your proposal, please see the list of questions below for an outline of what should be addressed in your proposal.
+Review the Proposal Requirements document for an outline of what should be addressed in your proposal.

-Please be assured that all materials submitted to PAR are considered to be the exclusive property of the author(s) and are accessible only on a need-to-know basis.
-All reviews are conducted in a confidential manner, and no one else is ever informed that you have submitted materials to PAR for review.
+Be assured that all materials submitted to PAR are the exclusive property of the author(s) and are accessible only on a need-to-know basis.
+All reviews are conducted in a confidential manner, and no one else is informed that you have submitted materials to PAR for review.

 We hope that you will consider working with PAR to develop the next generation of psychological assessment materials.
 Together, we can create connections and change lives.